alibaba/formily/packages/core/docs/api/models/Field.md

 #### Description

-Trigger field reset, if verification is set, then the returned result is the verification result
+Trigger field reset(Contains all sub-nodes, this API is mainly used in sub-form scenarios), if verification is set, then the returned result is the verification result

 #### Signature